 His first book, The Politics of Multiculturalism (Palgrave Macmillan, 2009), is an account of the racial politics of the British State under New Labour.
 It sets out a framework for thinking about race in the twenty-first century, where racism is simultaneously rejected and reproduced.
 The Politics of Multiculturalism was shortlisted for the 2010 British Sociological Association Philip Abrams Memorial Prize.

-Ben has written articles and chapters on topics including iconoclasm, race, debt and the welfare state, the affects of landscape belonging (shortlisted for the 2017 Sage Prize for Innovation and Excellence), the relationship between race and neoliberal capitalism, Barack Obama’s ‘post-black’ politics, the hegemonic position of certain ‘radical’ political projects, and on Top Gear and postfeminist media culture.
+Ben has written articles and chapters on topics including the racialization of extinction, iconoclasm, antiracist populism, race, debt and the welfare state, the affects of landscape belonging (shortlisted for the 2017 Sage Prize for Innovation and Excellence), the relationship between race and neoliberal capitalism, Barack Obama’s ‘post-black’ politics, the problematic hegemony of certain ‘radical’ political projects, and on Top Gear and postfeminist media culture.
 An article on HBO drama The Wire and cultural studies was co-written with Dr Rebecca Bramall.